feincms/django-tree-queries/README.rst

 ========================

 - Supports only integer primary keys.
-- Allows adding an integer field to order nodes on a given level.
+- Allows specifying ordering among siblings.
 - Uses the correct definition of depth, where root nodes have a depth of zero.
-- Only supports 10 levels of nodes on MariaDB.
-- Only supports maximum primary key values of 16^9 on sqlite3 and MariaDB (this may change if the database engines implement proper array support).
 - The parent foreign key must be named ``"parent"`` at the moment (but why would you want to name it differently?)
 - The fields added by the common table expression always are ``tree_depth``, ``tree_path`` and ``tree_ordering``.
-The names cannot be changed.
-The first field is always an integer, the other fields are lists of integers.
+The names cannot be changed. ``tree_depth`` is an integer, ``tree_path`` an array of primary keys and ``tree_ordering`` an array of values used for ordering nodes within their siblings.
 - Besides adding the fields mentioned above the package only adds queryset methods for filtering ancestors and descendants.
 Other features may be useful, but will not be added to the package just because it's possible to do so.
 - Little code, and relatively simple when compared to other tree management solutions for Django.
+No redundant values so the only way to end up with corrupt data is by introducing a loop in the tree structure (making it a graph).
+The ``TreeNode`` abstract model class has some protection against this.

 Usage